 I am only on page 37, too early to review.
 Difficult to master Indian names, so far, fascinating!

 Reviewed by Rabia Tanveer for Readers' Favorite

 Spirit Wolf: A High Plains Warrior Novel by Michael O. Gibbs is the story of a warrior boy who was alone, but he found leadership, companionship, and family with two strangers.
-The story is set in the 1700s in the pre- white settlers tribal era where the social structure of the people living in tribes was based on the elders.
-The politics and the social pressures are still the same though.
-We see everything through the eyes of a 15-year- old boy who is destined for great things.
-He meets a one-eyed witch/medicine woman who he does not trust, but he has great respect for her.
-When their lives are threatened by the chieftain, the boy secretly moves to the wilderness where he meets with a man who teaches him very important lessons in life.
-These lessons will help him become the man and the leader his people need him to be.
+The story is set in the 1700s in the pre-white-settlers tribal era, where the social structure of the people living in tribes was based on the elders.
+The politics and the social pressures are still the same, though.
+We see everything through the eyes of a 15-year-old boy who is destined for great things.
+He meets a one-eyed witch/medicine woman whom he does not trust, but he has great respect for her.
+When their lives are threatened by the chieftain, the boy secretly moves to the wilderness, where he meets with a man who teaches him very important lessons in life.
+These lessons will help him become the man, and the leader his people need him to be.
 But during this, he learns the lessons of trust, of friends, of family, and the importance of having people in your life who care about you.

 Reviewed by Paul Dolan (no rating given)

 Wow, what an awesome story, the way Mr. Gibbs describes the details is an obvious indicator he has a deep knowledge of the history of Native Americans and animal behavior.
-It really takes you back in time and gave me even more appreciation for the people who endured during that time in human history.
+It really takes me back in time and gave me even more appreciation for the people who endured during that time in human history.
 I will not look at nature the same and could not put the book down.
-If you like Native American stories and nature, this is a must read.
+If you like Native American stories and nature, this is a must-read.

 Reviewed by Bob Giel, Author.
 Western Writers of America (no rating given)